galaxyproject/training-material/topics/single-cell/tutorials/GO-enrichment/tutorial.md

 > <question-title></question-title>
 >
 > 1. Take a look at the enriched terms for the different clusters, Can you find any GO terms that are specific to cluster 7?
-> 2. Can we perform manual anntation of cluster 7 based on GO enrichment results?
+> 2. Can we perform manual annotation of cluster 7 based on GO enrichment results?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-Cluster 7 is enriched for terms like "regulation of cell death", "T cell mediated cytotoxicity", and "peptidase activator activity involved in apoptotic process".
+Cluster 7 is enriched for terms like "regulation of cell death", "T cell-mediated cytotoxicity", and "peptidase activator activity involved in the apoptotic process".
 > > 2.
 By looking at the most enriched functions and using our biological knowledge, we can figure out the cell types for many clusters.
 For example, since the data comes from thymus tissue, we already have an idea of the cell types we might find.
 The enriched terms in cluster 7 confirm that the cell type is macrophages, which support thymocyte maturation by cleaning up dead cells and debris.
 > >
 > {: .solution}